Panthutk/final_project_partTwo/proposal.md

 3. `Ease of used:` User-friendly system for basic python user

 ## Functionalities
-1. `Reading CSV files:` The read_csv method in the *DatabaseManager* class reads data from a specified CSV file and returns it as a list of dictionaries.
+1. `Reading CSV files` The read_csv method in the *DatabaseManager* class reads data from a specified CSV file and returns it as a list of dictionaries.
 2. `Inserting table` The *insert_table method* in the *DatabaseManager* class inserts a new table into the system by reading data from a CSV file and creating a corresponding Table object.
 3. `3.
 Searching for Tables` The *search_table* method in the *DatabaseManager* class searches for a table by name and returns the corresponding Table object.
 4. `Insert Entire Tables` The *insert_entry* method in the Table class adds a new entry to the table.